CFdefense/CFdefense/README.md

 Hello!

-My Name is Christian Farrell and I am interested in all things Computer Science and Cyber Security
+My Name is Christian Farrell and I am interested in all things Computer Science and Cyber Security.

-Skills:
-I am Adept with Python and Java.

-Currently learning C++ & Typescript.
+I am Adept with Python and Java and I am also currently learning C++ & Typescript.

 <br/>